TaskMasterErnest/haiku-me/README.md

 For a container approach, the commands used here are for Podman.
 Same commands can be used for Docker but will vary slightly.
-Instruction are in the `/database/container/instruction` file.
+Instructions are in the `/database/container/instruction` file.

 ### Run the application